Techtonica/curriculum/prework/prework.md

 # **Techtonica Pre-Work**

 These assignments are to prepare you for starting full-time at Techtonica.
 There will be a study group each week where volunteers can help.
 Be sure to plan ahead and pace yourself, each day’s work load is full and a good indication of the level of work expectation and pacing that will go into each day of learning in the program.
 Mark off your work in your pre-work checklist (see [onboarding doc](https://docs.google.com/document/d/1xI4QYg3TO-IBjPB3LlE33yRzWC-B8Dir-cnMAl-ZaSE/edit?usp=sharing) for link).

+_**⚠️ Remember to complete your [onboarding](https://docs.google.com/document/d/1xI4QYg3TO-IBjPB3LlE33yRzWC-B8Dir-cnMAl-ZaSE/edit?usp=sharing) requirements (if you haven’t already) ⚠️**_

 ### Pre-Work Day 1: